 Wesleyan in Washington

-Ohio Wesleyan Senior Interns in U.S. Office of Weapons of Mass Destruction Terrorism
+Ohio Wesleyan Student Interns in U.S. Office of Weapons of Mass Destruction Terrorism

 Wilgus is spending fall semester in the nation’s capital working as an intern in the U.S. Department of State, Bureau of International Security and Nonproliferation, Office of Weapons of Mass Destruction Terrorism.